mundorum-lab/datasci/modules/visualize/README.md

 │
 |
 ├── icons                        -> folder with icons of graph nodes in workflow
 |
 |
+├── assets                       -> folder with images that are used in the graph component
+|
+|
 └── README.md                    -> module specification